ant0ine/go-urlrouter/README.md

 [![Build Status](https://travis-ci.org/ant0ine/go-urlrouter.png?branch=master)](https://travis-ci.org/ant0ine/go-urlrouter)

+*Note: This package has been merged into [Go-Json-Rest](https://github.com/ant0ine/go-json-rest), where it has been improved and specialized for the REST API use case.*

 This Package implements a URL Router, but instead of using the usual "evaluate all the routes and return the first regexp that matches" strategy, it uses a Trie data structure to perform the routing.
 This is more efficient, and scales better for a large number of routes.
 It supports the :param and \*splat placeholders in the route strings.